 The Admissions Woman looked around at the noise, but, again, only returned what I had to believe was another reassuring smile from Jumper.
 I feel compelled to mention that the Admissions Woman was probably about twenty-something, something under 25, and was, despite her pulled-back hair and Summery-patterned dress (no sleeves, no hose, tanned legs- I noticed, and no shoes) trying to seem a bit more professional, even stern, than she was able to quite pull off.
-She was rather like a substitute teacher in a room of recent high school graduates, professional students, draft dodgers, returning veterans.
+She was rather like a substitute teacher trying to maintain in a room of recent high school graduates, professional students, draft dodgers, returning veterans.

 “No shoes,” I thought, looking down at my huarache sandals.
 With socks.
+Socks.
 That wouldn’t happen again.
 No dress code here.